 - Content Quality Parameter <isa> Quality Parameter

 - Authenticity <isa> Content Quality Parameter

 - Integrity <isa> Content Quality Parameter

 - Provenance <isa> Content Quality Parameter

 - Freshness <isa> Content Quality Parameter

 - Preservation Performance <isa> Content Quality Parameter

 - Size <isa> Content Quality Parameter

 - Scope <isa> Content Quality Parameter

-- Authoritativeness <isa> Content Quality Parameter
+- Trustworthiness <isa> Content Quality Parameter

 - Fidelity <isa> Content Quality Parameter

 - Perceivability <isa> Content Quality Parameter

 - Viability <isa> Content Quality Parameter

 - Metadata Evaluation <isa> Content Quality Parameter

-Rationale: This is a family of Quality Parameters, reflecting the variety of facets that characterize the quality of the Content, in particular Information Objects, in a Digital Library.
+Rationale: This is a family of Quality Parameters reflecting the variety of facets that characterise the quality of the Content, in particular Information Objects, in a Digital Library.

-Examples: Content quality is a moving target in a sense, but the requirements to the level of quality of various materials in the digital library and its scope have to be presented in the Collection Development Policy.
+• Content quality is in a sense a moving target, but the requirements on the level of quality of various materials in the Digital Library and its scope have to be presented in the Collection Development Policy.

-C163 Authenticity
+C164 Authenticity

-Definition: The Content Quality Parameter reflecting whether an Information Object retains the property of being what it purports to be.
+Definition: A Content Quality Parameter reflecting whether an Information Object retains the property of being what it purports to be.